urbainn2/basic-boxify/README.md

 1. Check out the documentation in [`examplify/README.md`](examplify/README.md)
 2. Follow the setup instructions provided there
-3. Make your changes in the appropriate `lib/` subdirectory
+3. Make your changes in the appropriate `boxify/lib/` subdirectory

-git submodule add --name boxify-scripts <https://github.com/riverscuomo/boxify> weezify/scripts/boxify_scripts

-## Playlists

-Please see `base_app.dart` `BaseApp` class for the playlist logic.